Philip Moore, Baron Moore of Wolvercote: Coat of arms

+Early life and education

 He was educated at the Dragon School, Cheltenham College, then Brasenose College, Oxford, and served in RAF Bomber Command during World War II.
 He played one match for the international rugby union team, against in the 1951 Five Nations Championship.

+Career

 Moore was then Private Secretary from 1957 to 1958, to the 10th Earl of Selkirk in the latter's capacity as First Lord of the Admiralty.
 He was Deputy British High Commissioner (and acting HC) in Singapore, 1963–65, and back in the UK, Chief of Public Relations of the Ministry of Defence 1965–66.
 He was then Assistant Private Secretary to Queen Elizabeth II from 1966 to 1972, then as Deputy until 1977 and as Private Secretary to the Sovereign until 1986.
 On his retirement in 1986, he was created Baron Moore of Wolvercote, of Wolvercote in the City of Oxford and he lived in a grace and favour apartment in Hampton Court Palace.
 He received the honour of being made a Permanent Lord in Waiting.

 His former son-in-law is the singer Peter Gabriel and singer Melanie Gabriel his granddaughter.
 His wife Joanna died in 2011 aged 86.